isralduke/portfolio-11ty/src/logo-design/political-lobbyist.md

 title   : Political Lobbyist
 date    : 2022-11-20
 mockups : ['mockup-1.jpg']
-excerpt: Logo for a political influence organization.
+excerpt : Logo for a political influence organization.
 ---

 ### About the Client